 Explore

-The retreat lies in the northern half of The Blackdown Hills Area of Outstanding Natural Beauty and is situated at Grants Farm, which once had its own dairy herd.
+The retreat lies in the northern half of The Blackdown Hills National Landscape and is situated at Grants Farm, which once had its own dairy herd.

 The traditional farmhouse has been thoughtfully extended and modernised to provide very welcoming and comfortable living for our guests.
 Sitting on the wooded southern flank of Brimley Hill, near the headwaters of the River Culm, the house is surrounded by beautiful woodland and meadows and is incredibly peaceful.